THE MOST TRUSTED COPYCAT RECIPES

 California Pizza Kitchen (CPK) Butter Cake

-Read moreImagine a giant soft sugar cookie with sweetened cream cheese on top and served warm as if it just came out of the oven, and you have California Pizza Kitchen's Butter Cake, a delectable dessert described on the menu with five simple words: “Trust us…just try it.”
+Imagine a giant soft sugar cookie with sweetened cream cheese on top and served warm as if it just came out of the oven, and you have California Pizza Kitchen's Butter Cake.
+It's a delectable dessert described on the menu with five simple words: “Trust us…just try it.”

-This dessert is an easy one to prep in the restaurant since the cakes are made ahead of time and chilled until ordered.
-Once an order comes in, the cake is zapped for a minute in the microwave, then topped with a scoop of vanilla ice cream and surrounded by dollops of whipped cream.
+This dessert is an easy one to prep in the restaurant since the cakes are made ahead of time and chilled until requested.
+When an order hits the kitchen, the cake is zapped for a minute in the microwave, then topped with a scoop of vanilla ice cream and surrounded by dollops of whipped cream.
 I've designed my CPK Butter Cake copycat recipe below the same way, so you can make your cakes in advance and then chill them until dessert time.
-Or, you can serve the cakes right after they come out of the oven.
+Or, if you prefer, you can serve the cakes right after they come out of the oven.
 Either way works.

-The construction is an easy one—you’ll need four 4-inch cake pans, ramekins, or anything you can bake in that is 4 inches across.
-To make the batter I used a stand mixer with the paddle attachment, and it worked great, but a hand-held granny mixer also works fine.
+The construction is simple—you’ll need four 4-inch cake pans, ramekins, or any baking dishes that are 4 inches across.
+To make the batter, I used a stand mixer with the paddle attachment, which worked great, but a handheld mixer also does the job.

 Find more of my California Pizza Kitchen copycat recipes here.